ioerror/vula/README.md

 the software to other operating systems in the future.

 The software has been developed and tested on Debian (bullseye), Mobian, and Ubuntu (20.04 and 20.10).
-It is likely to work on other modern distributions.
+It is likely to work on other modern systemd-based distributions.

+Vula can also be run without systemd, and/or in a single monolithic process, but how to do so is not yet documented.

 # Installation

-We do not yet have packages available for download, but you can build your own deb or wheel from a git checkout.
+We do not yet offer packages for download, but you can build your own deb or wheel from a git checkout.

 ## option 1: build and install a Debian Package